tanmaybasu/A-Sentence-Classification-Framework/README.md

 de.sentence_classification()
 ```

-Here model indicates the feature weighting scheme and the options are
-'tfidf' for tf-idf based scheme,
+The following options of `model` are available and the `default` is `entropy`:

+'biobert' for BioBERT model

-'entropy' for entropy based weighting,
+'entropy' for entropy based weighting

-'doc2vec' for doc2vec based embeddings,
+'doc2vec' for doc2vec based embeddings

-'biobert' for BioBERT model and
-default option is 'entropy'.
+'tfidf' for tf-idf based schem,

-The options of 'clf_opt' are
+The options of 'clf_opt' are available and the `default` is `s`:

-'lr' for logistic regression,
+'lr' for logistic regression

-'ls' for linear svc,
+'ls' for linear svc

-'n' for naive bayes,
+'n' for naive bayes

-'r' for random forest,
+'r' for random forest

-'s' for support vector machine and
+'s' for support vector machine
-default option is 's'.

 The deafult option of no_of_selected_terms is None, otherwise desired number of terms is needed.
 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.